saranshbansal/learn-aws/NOTES_DEVTOOLS.md

 - `AWS Lambda` - Supports canary, linear, or all-at-once configuration deployment type.
 - `Amazon ECS` - Supports canary, linear, or all-at-once configuration deployment type.

-The application specification file (`AppSpec` file) is a YAML-formatted, or JSON-formatted file used by CodeDeploy to manage a deployment.
+The application specification file (`AppSpec.yml` file) is a YAML-formatted, or JSON-formatted file used by CodeDeploy to manage a deployment.
 Example:

 ```yaml
 version: 0.0